variousauthors/matching_game/NEXTSTEPS.md

 [x] ESC to quit to menu, and to quit game
 [x] when the game ends, the camera should roll back up across
     the board
-[ ] when we start, the screen is white and we hear the wind blow
+[x] when we start, the screen is white and the board fades in [ ] when the background has faded all the way to black, the foreground
-    then the board fade in against a white background [ ] when the background has faded all the way to black, the forground starts to fade to black with every keypress, pulling a "these robotic hearts of mine"
+    starts to fade to black with every keypress, pulling a "these robotic hearts of mine"
+    - at some point the game should wipe the save
-[ ] once the screen is black we hear the whistling wind
+[ ] in the start and end states, we should hear the whistling wind

 #### LOVELY
 [x] make it so that colored blocks can get "pre-damaged" by blocks